WPChill/rsvp/readme.txt

 * Create custom questions that can be asked by each attendee
 * Have questions be asked to all guests or limit the question to specific attendees
 * Specify email notifications to happen whenever someone rsvps

-If there are any improvements or modifications you would like to see in the plugin please feel free to contact me at (mike AT mde DASH dev.com) and
-I will see if I can get them into the plugin for you.

 Available CSS Stylings: